-Baroque master Artemisia Gentileschi’s long-hidden signature was recently found on a 17th-century David and Goliath painting.
+Baroque master Artemisia Gentileschi’s long-hidden signature has been discovered in a 17th century David and Goliath painting.
 The work was formerly attributed to a less-impressive male painter.

 Artemisia Gentileschi (1593-c.
-1654) is one of the few historical female artists to gain widespread recognition.
-She is famous for being a rape survivor who successfully brought her attacker to justice in court.
+1654) is one of the female artists from the early modern period to gain widespread recognition.
+She is known for being a rape survivor who successfully brought her attacker to justice in court.
 This feat was much more difficult in the 17th century than it is today.
 Her dramatic and compelling paintings often feature Biblical women and other underdog heroes.
-The rediscovery of her David and Goliath is a nice occasion to focus on her artwork, which is sometimes overshadowed by her biography.
+Today we focus on her painting David and Goliath, which is sometimes overshadowed by her biography.
 (If you want to learn more about her life, we recommend this graphic novel.)

 London art restorer, Simon Gillespie, announced the re-attribution in late February 2020.
 When Gillespie’s senior conservator, Majo Prieto Pedregal, removed some over-paint from David’s sword she revealed a hidden signature reading “Artemisia” with a partial date.
 Over-paint is paint added at a later date by someone other than the original artist.

 Gillespie called the discovery an “amazing moment”, but it wasn’t a complete surprise.
-Gentileschi specialist, Gianni Papi, first suggested an Artemisia attribution in 1996.
+Gentileschi specialist, Gianni Papi, first suggested a Gentileschi attribution in 1996.
 At that time, David and Goliath hadn’t been seen in public since the 1970s, and it wasn’t in great shape.
 The painting was dirty, over-painted, and covered in darkened varnish.
 That’s probably why it was attributed to a less-important artist, her father’s student, Giovanni Francesco Guerrieri (1589-1655).
-Artemisia wasn’t nearly as well known back then.
-Also this is not the first time a painting has been re-attributed to her in recent years.
+Gentileschi wasn’t nearly as well known back then.
+Also, this is not the first time a painting has been re-attributed to her in recent years.

-Despite the poor condition and incorrect attribution, Papi looked at a black-and-white photograph in an auction catalog and saw an Artemisia where nobody else did.
+Despite the poor condition and incorrect attribution, Papi looked at a black-and-white photograph in an auction catalog and saw a Gentileschi where nobody else did.
 He announced his hypothesis in a 1996 Italian art history journal.
-When the work sold again in 2018, the auction house included a last-minute attribution to Artemisia based on Papi’s article.
+When the work sold again in 2018, the auction house included a last-minute attribution to Gentileschi based on Papi’s article.
 So, the hidden signature’s discovery confirmed decades-old suspicions.
 In fact, the painting’s new owner and conservators all hoped for just such a discovery.
-Conservators looked for a signature in several other locations and had almost given up on finding one when it was unexpectedly discovered on the sword.
+Conservators looked for the signature in several other locations and had almost given up on finding one when it was unexpectedly discovered on the sword.

-Documentary evidence suggests that King Charles I of England once owned either this painting or another Artemisia of the same subject.
-Artemisia lived in London for a while in the late 1630s to early 1640s, and she may have painted David and Goliath there.
+Documentary evidence suggests that King Charles I of England once owned either this painting or another Gentileschi of the same subject.
+Gentileschi lived in London for a while in the late 1630s to early 1640s, and she may have painted David and Goliath there.
 So, it is fitting that this painting’s true identity came to light in London.
-The discovery also comes at a very appropriate time, since the National Gallery in London will open a major Artemisia exhibition on April 4, 2020.
-Although David and Goliath won’t appear in the show, Simon Gillespie Studio will show the picture by appointment at its nearby London location.

 It is both exciting and satisfying to see this impressive painting re-attributed to the powerful, talented, and resilient woman who created it.

-- "David and Goliath by Artemisia Gentileschi: A masterpiece brought to light".
-Simon Gillespie Studio.
+“David and Goliath by Artemisia Gentileschi: A masterpiece brought to light“, Simon Gillespie Studio.
+Accessed 27 Mar 2020.

-- Katz, Brigit.
-"Once Attributed to a Male Artist, ‘David and Goliath’ Painting Identified as the Work of Artemisia Gentileschi".
-Smithsonianmag.org.
-March 2, 2020.
+Katz, Brigit, “Once Attributed to a Male Artist, ‘David and Goliath’ Painting Identified as the Work of Artemisia Gentileschi“.
+Smithsonian Magazine, 2 Mar 2020.
+Accessed 27 Mar 2020.

-- Moorhead, Joanna.
-"Newly attributed Artemisia Gentileschi painting of David and Goliath revealed in London“.
-The Art Newspaper.
-February 28, 2020.
+Moorhead, Joanna, “Newly attributed Artemisia Gentileschi painting of David and Goliath revealed in London“.
+The Art Newspaper, 8 Feb 2020.
+Accessed 27 Mar 2020.